When to visit the vet?

 The most important facts at a glance

 Osteomyelitis in dogs is an inflammation of the bone marrow caused by bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
 The most common pathogens are staphylococci and streptococci, but bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. such as E. coli and salmonella can also be involved.
-This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can occur through open Wounds, surgical procedures, or the spread of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can arise from open wounds, surgical procedures, or the spread of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. through the bloodstream.
-Young dogs with an immature immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. are particularly susceptible.
+Young dogs with an immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. that is not yet fully developed are particularly vulnerable.
 Other risk factors include a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body., the presence of foreign bodies or implants, and poor hygiene during surgery.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body., the presence of foreign bodies or implants, and poor hygiene conditions during surgery.

-Typical symptoms are Lameness, Pain, Fever, Swelling, and loss of appetite.
+Typical symptoms include lameness, pain, fever, swelling, and loss of appetite.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination, X-rays, and blood tests.
+It is the first step in the management and treatment of patients. is made through clinical examination, X-rays, and blood tests.
 A bone biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. may be necessary to identify the pathogenA pathogen is a microorganism or virus that can cause disease in its host.
 Pathogens include bacteria, viruses, fungi, and parasites..
-Treatment includes antibiotics and possibly surgery to remove infected tissue and foreign bodies.
+Treatment includes antibiotics and possibly surgical intervention to remove infected tissue and foreign bodies.
 Pain management and supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. care are also important.

 Causes

-A special form of osteomyelitis is so-called hematogenousHematogenous refers to substances or pathogens that are transported through the bloodstream.
-The term is often used in connection with the spread of infections or metastasis of Tumors. osteomyelitis, in which the pathogens enter the bone via the bloodstream.
-This is particularly common in young dogs with an immature immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body..
-Injuries that lead to direct access of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. to the bones, such as open fractures or deep bite Wounds, are also common causes.
+A special form of osteomyelitis is known as hematogenousHematogenous refers to substances or pathogens that are transported through the bloodstream.
+The term is often used in connection with the spread of infections or metastasis of Tumors. osteomyelitis, where the pathogens reach the bone via the bloodstream.
+This is particularly common in young dogs with an immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. that is not yet fully developed.
+Injuries that provide direct access for bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. to the bones, such as open fractures or deep bite wounds, are also common causes.

 Symptoms